Jventoo/Portfolio/README.md

-Forked from (Brittany Chiang)[https://brittanychiang.com/], heavily modified by me.
+Forked from (Brittany Chiang)[https://brittanychiang.com/].
 Built with Gatsby and hosted with Netlify.